zappascout/devil_notes-sources/docs/notes_8_devil.md

 researchers—with no apparent irony—dub the "bottom 60 percent"==:
 Neither are the figures quoted unique to America—or code.
-A few years ago, there was an outcry in the UK press over figures showing that top earners at the BBC in a broad range categories included very few were women and almost no people of color.
+A few years ago, there was an outcry in the UK press over figures showing that top earners at the BBC in a broad range of categories included very few were women and almost no people of color.
 A reckoning ensued, which most reasonable people welcomed.
 Using [available information from public records][info], however, I found something hidden in the figures that went all